GUIDE TO FOREIGN CORPORATION REGISTRATION IN DC

 A foreign business entity is any business that was organized outside the District of Columbia.
 “Foreign” doesn’t just mean businesses formed in other countries—businesses formed in other US states are also considered foreign entities.

-Foreign corporations that want to conduct business within the District of Columbia are required to register with DC’s Department of Consumer & Regulatory Affairs (DCRA).
-Registration requires submitting a Foreign Registration Statement to the DCRA.
+Foreign corporations that want to conduct business within the District of Columbia are required to register with DC’s Department of Licensing & Consumer Protection (DLCP).
+Registration requires submitting a Foreign Registration Statement to the DLCP.

 At Washington DC Registered Agent LLC, we make registering a foreign corporations easy!
 We handle your registration paperwork, provide you a full year or our expert registered agent service and more, for as low as $369—including filing fees!